 The Winnipeg Amateur Radio Emergency Service (WARES) is a volunteer organization comprised of dedicated amateur radio operators (also known as "Hams") with an interest in emergency communications... more

-The meeting will be a hybrid meeting (in-person & virtual) and will feature Manitoba Transportation and Infrastructure Manager Derek Trainer
+The meeting will be a hybrid meeting (in-person & virtual) and will have the re-scheduled presentation from Manitoba Transportation and Infrastructure, Manager - Derek Trainer

 President - Kurt Sargent VE4GIS